The European Union is facing an unparalleled immigration catastrophe. How is this migrant crisis likely to change Europe’s future?

 Former French President Nicolas Sarkozy focused on economic factors.
 He described as “folly” the idea of “taking on dozens of thousands of migrants for whom we have no jobs in Europe.”
 With an unemployment rate exceeding 10 percent, France already has had deep problems with the assimilation of Muslim migrants.
 A toxic brew of resentment is likely to form in countries such as Italy that already have staggering youth unemployment rates above 40 percent.

-Could immigration concerns prompt Britain to leave the EU?
+Immigration concerns prompt Britain to leave the EU

-British Prime Minister David Cameron recently pledged another 100 million pounds ($152 million) in aid to assist the crisis, bringing Britain’s total contribution to 1 billion pounds—its largest-ever response to a single humanitarian crisis.
-But the U.K. has resisted attempts from diplomats in Brussels to mandate a quota to redistribute to each EU member country the burden connected with resettling just 160,000 of the asylum seekers.
+British Prime Minister David Cameron pledged 1 billion pounds in aid to assist the crisis—its largest-ever response to a single humanitarian crisis.
+But the U.K. resisted attempts from diplomats in Brussels to mandate a quota to redistribute to each EU member country the burden connected with resettling just 160,000 of the asylum seekers.

-In July and August Mr. Cameron was faced with near daily media coverage of migrants chaotically storming vehicles at France’s English Channel port of Calais in attempts to enter Britain through the Eurotunnel.
+In July and August of 2015 Mr. Cameron faced near daily media coverage of migrants chaotically storming vehicles at France’s English Channel port of Calais in attempts to enter Britain through the Eurotunnel.
 All this came as he was preparing to negotiate more favorable terms for the United Kingdom within the EU.
-The EU response will play a part in the results of an anticipated referendum in Britain by the end of 2017 on whether to stay in the union.
-The images from Calais and fears of Britain being swamped by new arrivals—with the EU to blame—make a “Brexit,” or British exit from the union, a stronger possibility.

 What happens in the Middle East doesn’t stay in the Middle East

-Diplomats in Brussels have been at a loss on how to respond adequately to the situation.
-The United States spearheaded actions during previous humanitarian emergencies and Middle East crises, but the current “lead from behind” mantra in Washington has left a leadership void in the region.
+Diplomats in Brussels were at a loss on how to respond adequately to the situation.
+The United States spearheaded actions during previous humanitarian emergencies and Middle East crises, but the “lead from behind” mantra from Washington has left a leadership void in the region.